CottageLabs/sysadmin/docs/cyber_essentials_cl_guidance.md

 - **Strong Authentication**: Use strong, unique passwords (minimum 12 characters) for all network device admin accounts
 - **Firmware Updates**: Keep router and network equipment firmware updated to latest stable versions
 - **Remote Management**: Disable remote management features unless absolutely necessary
+- **Internet-Facing Management**: Router management interfaces and firewall configuration must NOT be accessible from the internet - management should only be possible from the local network
 - **WPS**: Disable WPS (Wi-Fi Protected Setup) on wireless routers
 - **Guest Networks**: Use separate guest networks for visitors, isolated from business network